WHITE MATTER AND GRAY MATTER

 When a recently removed fresh brain or cerebellum is observed macroscopically, these two regions can be identified.

-The regions with a high concentration of neuronal cell bodies have a grayish color, and are therefore called the gray matter of the central nervous system.
+The regions with a high concentration of neuronal cell bodies have a grayish color, and are called the gray matter of the central nervous system.

 On the other hand, the regions with a large number of neuronal extensions have a large amount of myelinated nerve fibers and for this reason have a whitish color.
 They constitute the white matter of the central nervous system.

-Site of white and gray matter in the brain:
+The lower figure shows the distribution of white and gray matter in the brain.